© ericdentinger.com

 Niel Gow (1727-1807) by Sir Henry Raeburn (1787)

-The original tune was composed by renowned Scottish fiddler Niel Gow (1727-1807) as a lament on the occasion of the British government's prohibition of using barley to make whisky in 1799, due to the failure of the crop in Scotland.
+He penned it initially as a Lament on the occasion of the British government's prohibition of using barley to make whisky in 1799, due to the failure of the crop in Scotland.

 Niel (or “Neil”) was a great performer and the first professional fiddler who really made his living playing gigs.